• Owain Lawson

 "A National Vocation: Engineering Nature and State in Lebanon's Merchant Republic."
 Comparative Studies of South Asia, Africa, and the Middle East 40, no. 1 (2021)

-Here's the link for this article.
+Here's the link for this article, which won the 2023 Martha Trescott prize from the Society for the History of Technology.
 This article writes engineers into the history of Lebanese political-economic thought.
 Historians of Lebanon’s post-independence period have emphasized how a narrow, elite “consortium” espoused a national ideology that authorized laissez-faire monetary and trade policies.
 These intellectuals and businessmen invoked environmental determinism to claim that trade, tourism, and services were Lebanon’s national vocation.
 This article reveals that engineers formed an influential and under-examined counter- current advocating statist developmentalism.
 Engineer-bureaucrats saw the post-independence era as an opportunity to claim their professions’ status and redefine bourgeois culture and its relationship to governing institutions according to their conceptions of modernity.
 By reinterpreting the consortium’s environmental narrative of Lebanese history, the hydrological engineer Ibrahim Abd-El-Al portrayed rational development of water resources and agriculture as an organic expression of national identity.
 These efforts cultivated a critical and technically literate reading public that favored statism, and shaped how that public understood their national subjectivity and relationship to the natural world.

 • Engaged Scholarship